 - Do not use soil from outside to fill the solid compartment, as this will introduce bugs or worms…

-How often does the solid tank is emptied?
+How often is the solid tank emptied?

 We empty our solid tank every 2 weeks, using the composting toilet full time (2 persons).

-How to empty the solid tank: http://natureshead.net/user_guide/
+How to empty the Nature’s Head composting toilet solid tank: http://natureshead.net/user_guide/

 How do you know the solid tank is full?